 “My mom went to New Jersey to knock on peoples doors and ask them to vote!” a third child recalled.

 We then discussed why a vote is so important.
-The Penguins and Seals learned that you only get one vote, and your vote can go to whoever or whatever you really want.
+The Penguins and Seals learned that you only get one vote, and your vote can go to whomever or whatever you really want.
 Even if your friends are voting for something different, it’s your decision what or who you vote for.
 Your best friend might really, really want you to vote the same way they’re voting, but you don’t have to.
 And the other neat thing about a vote is that you don’t have to talk about it if you don’t want to!
 Your vote is private, and it’s just for you.
 Your vote matters.